Staircase solutions and stability in vertically confined salt-finger convection: Single-mode solutions and stability at

 The solutions S1, S2 and S3 all bifurcate from the trivial solution.
 The S1, S2 and S3 solution profiles with $k_x=8$, $k_y=0$ are shown in figure \ref{fig:profile_R_rho_T2S_40_tau_0p01}.
-The horizontally averaged total salinity profiles $z+\bar{S}_0(z)$ in figure \ref{fig:profile_R_rho_T2S_40_tau_0p01}(a) show that these solutions are, respectively, associated with one, two and three relatively well-mixed regions.
-These solution profiles thus resemble the staircases observed in field measurements, e.g., \citep{schmitt1987c}.
-Staircase-like solutions are also shown in some snapshots from direct numerical simulations \citep[figure 2]{piacsek1980nonlinear} and reproduced by \citet[figure 3]{zhang2018numerical}.
-Recent DNS results show the coexistence of multiple states with one, two, or three well-mixed regions using different initial conditions \citep[figure 2]{yang2020multiple}.
-In all three cases the well-mixed regions correspond to large values of the salinity amplitude $\widehat{S}$ as shown in figure \ref{fig:profile_R_rho_T2S_40_tau_0p01}(b), as well as a large vertical velocity $\widehat{w}$ as shown in figure \ref{fig:profile_R_rho_T2S_40_tau_0p01}(d).
-In contrast, the horizontal velocity peaks outside of the well-mixed region in each solution.
+The horizontally averaged total salinity profiles $z+\bar{S}_0(z)$ in figure \ref{fig:profile_R_rho_T2S_40_tau_0p01}(a) show that these solutions are, respectively, associated with one, two and three mixed layers with reduced vertical gradient, resembling the staircase structures observed in field measurements, e.g., \citet{schmitt1987c}.
+Staircase-like solutions are also shown in some snapshots from 2D direct numerical simulations \citep[figure 2]{piacsek1980nonlinear} and reproduced by \citet[figure 3]{zhang2018numerical}.
+Recent 3D DNS results show the coexistence of multiple states with one, two, or three mixed regions using different initial conditions \citep[figure 2]{yang2020multiple}.
+In all three cases the mixed regions correspond to large values of the salinity amplitude $\widehat{S}$ as shown in figure \ref{fig:profile_R_rho_T2S_40_tau_0p01}(b), as well as a large vertical velocity $\widehat{w}$ as shown in figure \ref{fig:profile_R_rho_T2S_40_tau_0p01}(d).
+In contrast, the horizontal velocity peaks outside of the mixed region in each solution.
+See \S\ref{subsec:results_Pr_7_R_rho_dependence} for further discussion.